2 rushed to hospital after small plane crashes in Miramar

 The distress call was made at around 11 p.m.

-“Two-fourteen.
-Some type of stress signal being received from an aircraft,” the dispatcher said.
-“They believe the aircraft is on the ground, three point six miles north of Opa-Locka Airport.
+“Two-fourteen reference some type of stress signal being received from an aircraft,” the dispatcher said.
+“They believe the aircraft is on the ground, 3.6 miles north of Opa-Locka Airport.
 It’s showing that it’s on the ground.
 They’re still unable to make any contact with anyone on board.”

 Fire rescue crews responded to the scene where they rushed both occupants of the plane to a nearby hospital.